Areas of Focus

-Replacing self-defeating thought patterns with healthy ones, leading to new choices in how you react to your environment, relationships, circumstances, and internal imbalances.
-These counseling techniques range from role playing to written exercises and are incorporated into the traditional "talk therapy."
+Replacing self-defeating thought patterns with healthy ones, leading to new choices in how you react to your environment, relationships, and internal imbalances.
+These counseling techniques range from role playing to written exercises and are incorporated into traditional talk therapy.

 Guided Imagery & Visualization / Relaxation

-Use of imagined scenes and sensations as well as physical relaxation exercises to create a more balanced state of mind, including sleep regulation, trauma resolution, decreased physical pain or tension, and stress management.
+Use of imagined scenes and sensations paired with physical relaxation exercises to create a more balanced state of mind, including sleep regulation, trauma resolution, decreased physical pain, and stress management.

 Archetype Work & Jungian Psychology

-Broader exploration of personality patterns throughout your lifetime and how to negotiate their effective vs. ineffective aspects to increase choice-making from authentic self.
-Though this work requires use of imagination and ability to think in abstracts, it leads to a concrete blueprint of self that directly guides decisions in all areas of life.
+Broader exploration of personality patterns throughout your lifetime and how to negotiate these to increase choice-making from authentic self.
+Though this work requires use of imagination and ability to think in abstracts, it leads to a concrete blueprint of self that directly guides decisions in all life areas.